FusionAuth/fusionauth-example-scripts/full-user-search/README.md

 If you want to find out how many of your users are logging in with various identity providers, use `ssostats.sh`.

 It expects the `users.json` file to exist, and you need to update it with an API key capable of retrieving identity provider links.

+## Changes as of 1.48.0

+As of version 1.48.0, you do not need to use this script to retrieve more than 10,000 users from FusionAuth.
+You can instead paginate through all of them.
+See the [extended pagination documentation](https://fusionauth.io/docs/v1/tech/core-concepts/search#extended-pagination).

 ## Learn more